 Hopefully you will develop not only a love of designer ski jackets, but also a lifelong love of the sport.
 Just like me!

-Clare started her career on the sunny slopes of Switzerland at the age of 15.
+Clare Meaney started her career on the sunny slopes of Switzerland at the age of 15.
 It wasn't the skiing itself that attracted her.
 It was in fact the stylish outfits.
 A neon pink ski suit with a neon pink hat was quite simply a girl's dream come true.
 Skiing suits have of course come a long way since then.
 Luxury ski jackets, with fur hoods, and fur collars take the glamour of ski fashion into a whole new world.
+Clare is a renowned writer and avid skier who walks the walk and talks the talk.